imrebartis/lab-mongoose-movies/README.md

 ## Iteration #9: The Movie Details Page

-Now that we've got a list of movies,  let's add a details page for each movie just like we did with our celebrities.
+Now that we've got a list of movies,  let's add a details page for each movie just like we did with our celebs.